 Diagnosing Nasopharyngeal Cancer

 Our pediatric cancer doctors use blood tests and advanced imaging -- such as MRI, CT, and PET scans -- to diagnose nasopharyngeal cancer.
-Our ENT doctors examine the area closely and take a tiny sample of the tumor with a thin, flexible tube called a nasopharyngoscope that is inserted through the nose.
+Our ENT doctors examine the area closely and take a tiny sample of the tumor to examine it under a microscope.
 This information helps the team develop a treatment plan that will offer your child the best possible results.

 We offer outpatient services -- such as chemotherapy, transfusions, and lab tests -- 12 hours a day, seven days a week at Duke Children’s Valvano Day Hospital.
-This means your child won’t have to be admitted to the hospital just because they feel ill or need treatment on a day when your doctor’s office is closed.
+This means your child won’t have to be admitted to the hospital just because they need treatment or feel ill on a day when their doctor’s office is closed.

-You want your child to be as comfortable as possible during treatment.
-Our team focuses on managing your child’s symptoms and other aspects of treatment that affect your child’s quality of life.
+Our team focuses on managing your child’s symptoms and other aspects of treatment that can affect quality of life.
 We help with pain management, supportive nutrition, relaxation techniques, and other approaches to help your child get through treatment.
-We’re here to improve your child’s and your family’s well-being during treatment and hospitalization.

 Once treatment is complete, you can count on us for continuing support.
 We offer long-term follow-up services for preventive health care, including screenings and ongoing surveillance.
 Our cancer care doctors and nurses work with social workers and child psychologists who can offer support and assistance with school-related or personal issues.
 In addition, we can help your child transition to adult cancer care services when they’re ready.
 If your child needs other services related to treatment, we refer you to the appropriate experts.
 You’ll have resources and support to ensure your child’s long-term well-being.